lennartmueller123/lennartmueller123.github.io/_pages/about.md

 Experience
 ======
 <p style="margin-bottom: 0;">
-I have a strong academic background in finance and computer engineering.
 My professional experience includes working at UniCredit Bank AG, where I performed in-depth data analyses, developed financial reports and created a KPI tracking dashboard for strategic decision making.
 I also gained valuable interdisciplinary experience at Pickware GmbH in Business Development and Customer Support, where I worked closely with programmers to troubleshoot software issues and manage product development.
 </p>
 <div style="margin-top: 0;">
 These roles have equipped me with a solid mix of analytical, technical and collaborative skills that I look forward to utilising on future data-driven projects.